-Date Topics Assignment due Sept.
-7 & 8 Course introduction and ways of thinking about communication Remember to respond to the weekly guiding questions.
-Bi-weekly writing assignments will also be assigned, so don't forget to complete these!
-Sept.
-14 Common grammatical issues Concise writing Sept.
-21 Specialist communication Critical analysis assigned Sept.
-28 Organization, clarity, document usability Peer editing of critical analysis drafts (Sept.
-30) Oct.
-5 Non-specialist communication, multimodality, strategies for explaining difficult concepts Due date for critical analysis (Oct.
-7) Oct.
-19 Workplace communications Collaborative work Non-specialist blog or video assigned Oct.
-26 Presentation skills Peer editing or review of blog or video assignment (Oct.
-28) Nov.
-2 Semi-specialist communication Blog/Video assignment due (Nov.
-4) Nov.
-9 Research skills and documentation of sources, writing proposals Final project assigned Nov.
-16 Report writing Proposal/research review due (Nov.
-18) Nov.
-23 Reflection writing Nov.
-30 Concluding remarks Peer editing of report drafts (Dec.
-2) Final report and reflection due Dec.
-8
+Date Topics Assignment due

+May 3 and 5 Brief discussion of the course Remember to respond to

+outline and lecture on ways of the weekly discussion

+thinking about communication questions.
+Bi-weekly

+writing assignments will

+also be assigned, so don't

+forget to complete these!

+May 10 and 12 Common grammatical issues

+Concise writing

+May 17 and 19 Specialist communication Critical analysis assigned

+May 24 and 26 Organization, clarity, document Peer editing of critical

+usability analysis drafts (May 26)

+May 31 and Non-specialist communication, Due date for critical

+June 2 multimodality, strategies for analysis (June 2)

+explaining difficult concepts

+June 7 and 9 Workplace communications Non-specialist blog or

+Collaborative work video assigned

+June 14 and 16 Presentation skills Peer editing or review of

+blog or video assignment

+(June 16)

+June 21 and 23 Semi-specialist communication Blog/Video assignment due (June 23)

+June 28 and 30 Research skills and documentation Final project assigned

+of sources, writing proposals

+July 5 and 7 Writing reports and white papers Proposal/research review due (July 7)

+July 12 and 14 Reflection writing

+July 19 and 21 Concluding remarks Peer editing of report

+drafts (July 21)

+Final report and

+reflection due July 28